 When most operators decide to open a dispensary, they are under the false impression that it will be a breeze because selling cannabis is easy; it sells itself.
 Right…?
-The industry is booming and continues to grow as each state legalizes cannabis, and we get closer and closer to cannabis reform on a national level.
+The industry is booming and continues to grow as each state legalizes cannabis.
+And we are getting closer and closer to cannabis reform on a national level.
+Which is why now is the best time to dive into your dispensary POS data.
 Economists describe a flourishing industry worth upwards of $43 billion a year by 2025.

-While cannabis dispensaries, in general, have experienced an increase in revenues since the onset of the pandemic, some are still falling short and have opportunities to increase profits by analyzing their customer and point of sale (POS) data.
-Operators need to recognize not all products sell the same and not all budtenders are as effective at promoting or cross-selling products.
+Although cannabis dispensaries, in general, have experienced an increase in revenues since the onset of the pandemic, some are still falling short and have opportunities to increase profits by analyzing their customer and point of sale (POS) data.
+Operators need to recognize not all products sell the same.
+And not all budtenders are as effective at promoting or cross-selling products.
 A few changes to your operating strategy could grow your bottom line and optimize your business performance.

 This article reviews some popular POS analytics systems and explains how to properly leverage the data in your cannabis dispensary to improve your finances.
 Some operators may be unsure how to identify opportunities for practical applications from data reports in their POS system.
-While there are many different types of analyses you can run with various POS systems, we will focus on the top three reports used by some of the most successful dispensaries across the US.
+There are many different types of analyses you can run with various POS systems.
+We will focus on the top three reports used by some of the most successful dispensaries across the US.

 Purpose of analyzing POS data